We have a plan to train primary care providers about mental health

 A primary care doctor is often the first person families go to for help.
 Like all other health problems, families expect to learn what to do next.
 But primary care providers often do not have the knowledge or support to diagnose or refer families for mental health support.
 Colorado has no standardized mental health training for primary care providers.

-We have a plan to educate and support primary care providers across the state who are connected to Children’s Colorado on how to better identify mental health issues.
-They will have the support to know how to diagnose and treat mental health disorders.
+We want to educate and support primary care providers across the state who are connected to Children’s Colorado on how to better identify mental health issues and provide the resources to know how to diagnose and treat mental health disorders.

 Through collaboration with partners across the state, Partners for Children’s Mental Health works to identify, scale, and sustain best practices that will help save lives and get mental health treatment to Colorado children.
 This includes educating primary care providers in both urban and rural communities, implementing evidence-based suicide training in schools and creating mental health tool kits that will be distributed across Colorado.